JustScrub/aws_lambda_zabbix_mon/README.md

  - Central config for AWS and Zabbix
     - transformation configurable?
 Or hard-coded multi-trigger?
-    - central configure of zapi mapping
-        - MetricConfig list
-        - transformation??
-    - central configure of Transformation ??
-    - central configure of metrics to stream
-    - configure zapi mapping, transformation and metrics to stream using just single MetricConfig List??
+    - configure zapi mapping, transformation and metrics to stream using just single MetricConfig List?? -- **TEST**
         - MetricConfig also includes name of AWS metric (and statistic) it maps to zabbix items
         - have python configuration file that would include just the MetricConfig List
-        - propagate this List to zapi.py (config module), SAM template (?? parameter?) and Transform Lambda (config script)
+        - propagate this List to zapi.py (config module), SAM template (parameter) and Transform Lambda (metric mapping AWS->Zabbix)
+            - Transform: from MetricConfigs, create JSON that maps AWS Metric + AWS statistic to Zabbix item name
     - Zabbix LLD keep period: propage to zapi and Transform Lambda (set in prj_config.py)
     - Firehose Buffering, Lambda timeouts etc. in central config